asciphx/asciphx/README.md

 <img align="left" height="145px" src="https://github-readme-stats.vercel.app/api?username=asciphx&show_icons=true&icon_color=add8e6&text_color=718096&bg_color=ffffff&hide_title=true" />
 He is a self-taught developer with 3+ years of experience who loves electric playing and programming languages.
 He has contributed to various open-source projects.
-Three years ago he fell in like with the ECMAScript programming language, and since then he hasn't cheated on for any other.He will also use go, delphi, typescript, Java, etc
+Three years ago he fell in like with the ECMAScript programming language, and since then he hasn't cheated on for any other.

 ## **Asciphx**
 > Using Babel + typeorm + MySQL + fastify + gulp to build a spring boot architecture similar to Java, but with the performance of .Net core.